HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/armory_meta.md

 ## Other

 - There is a [M1117](/obstacles/m1117) in the top right of the Armory.
-  - Near it is a [Flint Crate](/obstacles/crates) and two Gun Cases that can drop you weapons and other loot.
+  - Near it is a [Flint Crate](/obstacles/crates) and two Gun Cases that can drop your weapons and other loot.
   - The M1117 reflects bullets and is indestructible.
 - Many Regular Crates, [Barrels](/obstacles/barrel), [Super Barrels](/obstacles/super_barrel), [Sandbags](/obstacles/sandbags), Grenade Crates, as well as several Tear Gas Crates, Gun Cases and Ammo Crates spawn throughout the structure.
   - These obstacles can be used for cover or loot.